tsu-b-asa/sotc/README.md

 https://docs.google.com/document/d/1BnU-VNWkLPjhtYfSfpaErkzdUd_LYk2deGrSQgsatXk/edit?usp=sharing

+Super huge credit to Vani for all the hard work done on modules that support the system, as well as features that I've incorporated into the system from his fork or in inspiration of features on his fork.

 For a full experience of the features, I will at some point make a tutorial video (or Jakka might make one), so for now please enjoy this Feature Forecast instead (it's much easier to list what I intend to do, instead of what I've already done <- though you can look at the changelog below for the most recent update):